junyuanxue/email_stats/README.md

 In your rail terminal you should see all the lovely emails data coming in! :)

-To view the email statistics, keep the app served up and visit `http://localhost:3000`.
+To view email statistics, keep the app served up and visit `http://localhost:3000`.

 ## Testing :white_check_mark: